jules2689/trudeau/docs/2020-04-19/q_a.md

 **Interpreter**:

 Good morning, Mr. Trudeau.
 What can you tell us about the negotiations regarding the reconvening of parliament next week and if the 338 M.P.s have to be recalled tomorrow.
-Whose fault will it be?well, we're very concerned about the fact that we have not yet reached an agreement with all the opposition part is to not come back tomorrow morning.
+Whose fault will it be? well, we're very concerned about the fact that we have not yet reached an agreement with all the opposition partis to not come back tomorrow morning.
 The current situation is that parliament is supposed to resume tomorrow on the 20th of April with 338 M.P.s from every corner of the country and their team, their staff, security guards and administrative personnel and, of course, we're not in a situation where that should be happening.
 We need a parliament that works.
 We need to do that in a responsible way.
 That's why we've had some good conversations with most of the parties and we're close to an agreement to be able to come back every week to ensure that they can ask questions and we can move forward with legislation.
 But the conservatives are resisting that reasonable solution at this time.
 But we do hope that this can be resolved soon.
-Follow-up?yes.
+Follow-up? yes.
 So you're saying that it's the conservatives.
 Now you were talking to children earlier because it's Sunday.
-So, what kind of image does this present if everyone is making sacrifices and does it really show that politicians are not able to agree at such a difficult time?well, that's a very good question, lena. and for me it is very frustrating.
+So, what kind of image does this present if everyone is making sacrifices and does it really show that politicians are not able to agree at such a difficult time? well, that's a very good question, lena. and for me it is very frustrating.
 Because we're clearly hearing from our experts and public health authorities that we must continue to make the responsible choices and limit our movements and seems to me that it's fairly clear that parliament should not return in the same manner as before, starting tomorrow.
 I very much believe that I's extremely important to continue to support our democracy and keep our *ins using -- institutions working and I'm willing to answer questions.